 This includes antihistamines, antidepressants, antipsychotics, antibiotics, antispasmodics, and antihypertensives.

-The brain fog, mental confusion and memory loss experienced due to anticholinergic drugs can resemble symptoms of dementia.
+The symptoms caused by these drugs — brain fog, mental confusion, and memory loss — can be so severe that they resemble the symptoms of dementia.

 It’s not just prescription medications that cause acetylcholine deficiency.

 - Benadryl (for allergies)

 - Pepcid AC (acid reflux)